 These pages are about women and epilepsy in the UK.
 If you are looking for information about women and epilepsy in another country, please contact your local epilepsy organisation

-Many people with epilepsy have normal sexual relationships.
-But it’s not unusual to worry that your epilepsy might affect your sex life.
+It’s not unusual to worry that your epilepsy might affect your sex life.
+But many people with epilepsy have normal sexual relationships.

 Seizures during sex

-Some women worry that they will have a seizure when they are having sex.
-There is no research to show you are more likely to have a seizure during sex than at any other time.
+Some women have told us they worry that they will have a seizure when they are having sex.
+There is no research to show that you are more likely to have a seizure during sex than at any other time.
+But if you notice an increase in seizures related to sex, it is worth talking to your doctor.

 Any woman can have problems with sex from time to time.
 These can include problems getting aroused, having an orgasm, or having little interest in sex.